 - Must take the required half-day course as well as any broker course of 15 or 30 hours.
 Polley Associates’ broker courses are commission-approved for continuing education.

 Ninety percent of live classroom CE sessions must be attended for course credit; 100 percent of online CE sessions must be completed for course credit.
 The Commission requires a photo ID for attendance verification in live classroom settings.
 Failure to comply can void course approval.

 Continuing education must be completed BEFORE a license renewal application is submitted online or by mail.
 Licenses become “inactive” if licensees fail to complete continuing education when due.

 Inactive licenses must be reactivated, rather than renewed.
 Reactivation costs more than renewal, so the delay has its price!
 Fourteen hours of continuing education must be completed for reactivation.
 Another 14 hours of continuing education must be completed before the next May 31 license expiration date to ensure the same license is renewed.

 The risk of failure to renew a license

 Licenses that remain inactive for five years become “expired.”
-Licensees can neither renew or reactivate an expired license.
-Instead, they must re-take the state real estate licensing exam to obtain another license, although they are not required to re-take sales licensing courses.
-To retake the exam, candidates must request a “Certificate of Exam Eligibility” from the commission, using a form available at its website.
+Licensees can neither renew nor reactivate an expired license.
+Instead, they must retake the state real estate licensing exam to obtain another license, although they are not required to retake sales licensing courses.
+To retake the exam, candidates must request a “Certificate of Exam Eligibility” from the commission, using a form available on its website.